The CASE Framework -- A New Architecture for Participatory Research and Digital Health Surveillance: Practical Information and Real-World Applications

 \subsection{Selected Use Cases}

 For flu and COVID-19 surveillance, the \emph{infectieradar.nl} (Netherlands) and \emph{flusurvey.net} (UK) platforms, both part of the \emph{Influenzanet} network, demonstrate the capabilities of the CASE framework for large-scale participatory disease monitoring.
 These platforms engage tens of thousands of volunteers in weekly symptom reporting to track influenza, COVID-19, and other infectious diseases~\cite{McDonald2021,Koppeschaar2017}.
 In addition to seasonal surveillance, they also support ad hoc one-time surveys hosted within the same application ecosystem.
-More European platforms within the \emph{Influenzanet} network have successfully transitioned from legacy technical infrastructure to CASE-based implementations, including \emph{grippenet.fr} (France), \emph{influweb.org} (Italy) and \emph{grippenet.ch} (Switzerland).
-While the open-source nature of CASE enables such migrations, not all implementations are publicly documented.
-These platforms operate independently with their own customized implementations of the CASE framework, tailored to their specific national contexts and requirements.